Yankees GM Cashman suspected Astros were stealing signs.

 “I’ll acknowlege at that we had many a conversion with Major League Baseball the last number of years about suspicions, but having suspicions and being able to prove it are two different things,” Cashman said Friday.

 Cashman also talked with other teams regarding the matter.
-Manfred disciplined the Astros after he found the team broke rules by using electronics to steal signs during 2017 and 2018.
+Manfred recently disciplined the Astros after he agreed the team broke rules by using electronics to steal signs during 2017 and 2018.
 Houston manager AJ Hinch and GM Jeff Luhnow were given one-year suspensions by Manfred and were then fired by Astros owner Jim Crane.
-Boston manager Alex Cora and New York Mets skipper Carlos Beltran also lost their jobs.
-Cora was a coach and Beltran played for the 2017 Astros in his final season as a player.
+Boston manager Alex Cora and New York Mets skipper Carlos Beltrán also lost their jobs.
+Cora was a coach and Beltrán played for the 2017 Astros in his final season as a player.

 “That’s not something for me to discuss at all at this stage,” he said.